It’s 3 am, and you just woke up sweating. Again.

 Are you ready for some actionable tips?
 We have a lot for you, which we’ve split into four different sections:

-Suggestions for the Ideal Room Temperature & Environment
+Ideal Room Temperature & Environment for Hot Sleepers

 The National Sleep Foundation notes that the ideal sleeping temperature is between 60 and 67 degrees, although Dr. Neil Kline recommends sleeping “in a climate controlled setting that favors cooler rather than warmer temperatures.
 A room temperature of about 70 degrees is recommended.”